sebbacon/respire/views/courses/spirometry.md

 #### ARTP/BTS Spirometry Courses

 As an ARTP approved centre we are able to offer 3 ARTP qualifications, the ARTP/BTS full certificate, the ARTP/BTS foundation certificate and the ARTP/BTS interpretation module.
 These qualifications include a written assessment, further details of which can be found at www.artp.org.uk.
+For those people who have already attended accredited spirometry training there is the option to attend a spirometry refresher day.

 #### Accredited training (Non-ARTP)